vektor-inc/lightning/readme.txt

 == Changelog ==

-[ Specification Change ][ G3 ] Adjusting the preview mode for the VK Blocks Slider Block.
+[ Design Bug Fix ] Fixed to exclude hover decoration when submitbutton is disabled [ Specification Change ][ G3 ] Adjusting the preview mode for the VK Blocks Slider Block.

 v15.19.1